RajPathare/FWC-FunWithCurrency/README.md

 # FWC-FunWithCurrency
-An AR based app made for fun .
+An AR based app made for fun.

 ## Screenshots